+With it’s panoramic views across the Severn, and hidden behind a high stone wall, Severn Lodge is an idyllic location to get away to.
 The gardens pay homage to English roses in all their splendour.
-A bucolic vision in sandstone and Welsh slate, Severn Lodge sleeps 18 beneath the swallows and the empty skies, sitting in dominion over the verdant flow of rural Gloucestershire.
+A bucolic vision in sandstone and Welsh slate, Severn Lodge sleeps up to 20 beneath the swallows and the empty skies, sitting in dominion over the verdant flow of rural Gloucestershire.

 Made for a gin and tonic and a Jane Austen novel in the sunshine, the one-acre grounds offer sculpted, manicured box-hedging and lawn.
-Pick the plums from the orchard, fire up the barbie, take a front-row seat on the stars in the eight-seat hot tub.
+Pick the plums from the orchard, fire up the barbie, take a front-row seat under the stars in the seven-seat hot tub.

-Cook up daily delights on the Aga, or modern triple oven and hob.
-Eat al fresco in the clean rural air or around the long table in the panelled dining room.
-Pinch a good read from the bookcase.
-Book some in-house pampering.
-Bring your dog (but watch out for Asterix).
+Cook up daily delights in the well equipped kitchen with its modern triple oven and hob or take advantage of the outdoor kitchen to eat al fresco in the clean rural air Enjoy a formal meal around the long table in the panelled dining room or relax outside around the 20-seater garden table.
 Relax, refresh, reacquaint.

-There’s one acre of garden to explore plus two acres of grazing where you might see sheep or ponies against the backdrop of the River Severn.
-A picnic-friendly acre of English lawn, mature trees and box-hedging, with pears and plums in the orchard, and blackcurrants and raspberries in the fruit cage.
+There’s one acre of garden to explore plus two acres of grazing where a small flock of Hebridean sheep quietly graze against the backdrop of the River Severn.
+The grounds offer picnic-friendly English lawns, mature trees and there are pears and plums in the orchard as well as blackcurrants and raspberries in the fruit cage.
 If they’re ripe, help yourself.

-Walk the lawns before lunch.
-Dig out the cricket and croquet gear.
-Eat al fresco with steak from the gas barbie and cold Prosecco from the fridge.
-Meet the ponies in the paddocks.
+Walk the lawns before lunch or lay back and relax on a hammock.
+Dig out the boules and croquet gear.
+Eat al fresco with steak from the gas barbie and cold Prosecco from the outdoor fridge.
 Pile into the hot tub beneath the swallows and the big skies and soak up the silence.

 If you can’t relax here, you won’t relax anywhere.
 Living spaces at Severn Lodge are a tribute to the owners flair for colour and design: a haven of chunky skirting boards, deep carpets, chandeliers and ceiling roses.
 Thick curtains skim the floor and the fire crackles as you settle in for the night with board games or blockbusters.